Skip to content

 Scope 3 carbon footprint calculations

-In cooperation with Natural Resources Institute Finland (Luke), we have calculated our indirect carbon dioxide emissions, i.e. Scope 3 emissions.
-The calculation is based on the Scope 3 guidelines of Greenhouse Gas (GHG) Protocol.
+We have calculated our own indirect greenhouse gas emissions, or Scope 3 emissions, based on the Greenhouse Gas (GHG) Protocol’s Scope 3 guidelines.
 It includes indirect emissions related to our activities, originating from emission sources that are not owned or controlled by the company.
 Upstream emissions include indirect emissions before the manufacture of products, and downstream emissions include indirect emissions after the manufacture of products.

 Our Scope 3 calculation shows that most of our Scope 3 emissions come from the production and cultivation of raw materials, which is typical for the food industry.
-Grains, our main raw material, account for around 65% of the total CO2 emissions.
+Grains, our main raw material, account for around 60% of the total Scope 3 emissions.

 The reduction of emissions requires long-term work with the supply chain

-The calculation confirms our view that in the future we need to work more closely with the supply chain, and primary producers in particular, to reduce overall emissions.
+The calculation confirms our view that in the future we need to work even more closely than before with the supply chain, and primary producers in particular, to reduce overall emissions.
+With this in mind, we started a project in 2023 to collect more detailed farm-specific information to determine the carbon footprint of grains, particularly oats.
+We will continue calculations also in 2025.

 We produce more from less